The Greatest Poker TV Shows and How to Watch Online

 The idea of pitching a long-shot amateur against experienced professionals, giving them a chance to win significant monetary amounts is a recipe for success and The Big Game was hugely popular among the fans.

 Sadly, it was discontinued and it doesn’t seem like it is coming back.
+However, you can still watch reruns on PokerStar’s Youtube channel.

 The Big Game gets a strong 8 out of 10.
 What makes a show little weird is that loose cannons who win a big hand early on hardly have any motivation to try and play against the people who clearly outclass them.